 Divorces are difficult.
 It’s important to have a legal advocate you trust to help with important issues, such as dividing assets and child custody.
-ConsumerAffairs researched the best divorce lawyers in San Diego to help find an attorney to provide reliable representation during your legal process.
+We researched the best divorce lawyers in San Diego to help find an attorney to provide reliable representation during your legal process.

 Divorce settlement has a long-lasting impact.
 It’s crucial to have representation that advocates for your best interest when deciding the terms of the divorce.

 California is a no-fault divorce state, which means the party filing for divorce only has to claim irreconcilable differences to have the divorce granted.
 If the divorcing couple agrees to all terms of the divorce, including the division of property, alimony and child custody agreement, the divorce is considered uncontested.
 Uncontested divorces are often simple and straightforward.

 If the divorcing parties do not agree on the terms of the divorce, however, they must go through the legal system to finalize the conditions.
 Some of the most common ways to reach a contested divorce agreement in San Diego include:

 Collaborative divorce is a legal process that requires both parties to hire attorneys.
 The divorcing couple and their representation enter an agreement to settle the divorce terms out of court.
 If they are unable to agree and choose to litigate, the divorcing parties are required to hire new attorneys.